myselfswk/Snake-game/README.md

 # Snake-game
  Snake Game using HTML, CSS & JS

-(Not Animated Icons for snake and food, no more features)
+(Not Animated Icons for snake and food)